Permanent Delegation of Iceland to the OECD and UNESCO

 The United Nations Educational, Scientific and Cultural Organisation (UNESCO) was established in 1945 and Iceland became a member on 8 June 1964.
 UNESCO is a specialized agency of the United Nations (UN) and and its main objective is to strengthen international cooperation in the fields of education, science, culture and the media.

-Iceland is a candidate for a seat on the UNESCO Executive Board at the organization's General Conference in November 2021 for the period 2021-2025.
-In 2001-2005 Iceland held a seat on the Executive Board of UNESCO and previously in 1983-1987.
+Iceland was elected as a member the UNESCO Executive Board at the organization's General Conference in November 2021 for the period 2021-2025.
+Previously Iceland has held a seat on the Executive Board of UNESCO, for the periods 1983-1987 and 2001-2005.